William Mitchell College of Law, J.D., magna cum laude, 1987

-Represented construction business in arbitration proceeding requesting damages of $3 million for alleged construction defects.
+Represented construction business in arbitration proceeding seeking damages of $3 million for alleged construction defects.
 Following two week hearing, arbitrator returned decision in favor of client and awarded no damages.

 Represented major investment bank in actions relating to sale of mortgage-backed securities.
 All counts successfully resolved following dispositive motion practice.

 Represented leading Minneapolis law firm in two separate professional negligence actions.
-First case resolved with Plaintiff making payments to law firm client; second matter favorably resolved following submission of dispositive motion.
+First case resolved with Plaintiff making payment to law firm client; second matter favorably resolved following submission of dispositive motion.

-Represented aircraft lessor in action with regional carrier over duration and terms of fleet leases.
+Represented Swedish aircraft lessor in dispute with regional carrier over duration and terms of fleet leases.
 Summary judgment granted in favor of lessor client.